 The syllabus serves as a guide for the expectations and completion of the course.
 Read the syllabus completely.
 Ask questions if the syllabus requires more explanation.
 Any changes will be communicated to students electronically.
-Dr. Driver is committed to student success and believes appropriate participation and attendance achieve that goal.
+Dr. Driver is committed to student success, and believes appropriate participation and attendance achieves that goal.
+Further course policies and expanded schedule are available and provided within the D2L Brightspace learning management system attached to this course.

-Students enrolled in this asynchronous online course must follow the attached schedule and participate and contribute daily.
-An online course requires more time commitment than a face-to-face course and reliable access to a computer.
-Technical issues from computer problems to poor Internet connectivity are not accepted as an excuse for missed or late assignments.
-Communication with your instructor and classmates is vital for this course and you must access and check your MCC email and the D2L Brightspace interface daily.
+Dual credit students enrolled in this course are expected to follow the Course Syllabus and additional resources provided in the D2L Brightspace system.
+Communication with your instructor and classmates is vital for this course and you must access and check your MCC email (or Midway ISD or personal email where available) and Brightspace routinely.
 Be sure to keep up with all readings and assignments in the course.
 If you encounter any difficulties, it is your responsibility to contact your instructor.